Voljega/ExoDOSConverter/README.md

 ## Known issues

 A few games in both collections have some conversion issues with this tool.
-For eXoDOS v6 issues, see [wiki page](https://github.com/Voljega/ExoDOSConverter/wiki/Known-issues:-eXoDOS-v5) For eXoWin3x v2 issues, see [wiki page](https://github.com/Voljega/ExoDOSConverter/wiki/Known-issues:-eXoWin3x-v2)
+For eXoDOS v5 issues (not updated for v6), see [wiki page](https://github.com/Voljega/ExoDOSConverter/wiki/Known-issues:-eXoDOS-v5)
+For eXoWin3x v2 issues, see [wiki page](https://github.com/Voljega/ExoDOSConverter/wiki/Known-issues:-eXoWin3x-v2)
+For C64 Dreams v0.60 issues, see [wiki page](https://github.com/Voljega/ExoDOSConverter/wiki/Known-Issues:-C64-Dreams)

 ### Licences, shoutouts